 Figure 1 gives the bond distances around Mn and Ni determined by EXAFS.
-The analysis clearly shows that the environment around Mn is really tetragonally distorted with meaningfully different bond distances between Mn(I) and Mn(s).
-On the other hand, the environment around Ni is regarded as cubic because of a negligible difference between Ni(I) and Ni(s).
-It should be noted here that in spite of the fact that the average X-ray structure is fct, the local structures of Mn and Ni
+The analysis clearly shows that the environment around Mn is really tetragonally distorted with meaningfully different bond distances between Mn(l) and Mn(s).
+On the other hand, the environment around Ni is regarded as cubic because of a negligible difference between Ni(l) and Ni(s).
+It should be noted that in spite of the fact that the average X-ray structure is fct, the local structures of Mn and Ni determined by EXAFS are essentially different.

-Figure 1: Experimental bond distances in Mn89Ni12 determined by Mn and Ni K-edge EXAFS.
-I, s, and av denote the longer and shorter bonds and the average, respectively.
+Fig. 1.
+Experimental bond distances in $Mn{88}Ni{12}$ determined by the Mn and Ni K-edge EXAFS. l, s, and av denote the longer and shorter bonds and the average, respectively.